-Effective January 1, 2017, there are some noteworthy changes to the portions of the Standards of Ethical Conduct for Executive Branch Employees that govern the solicitation and acceptance of gifts from outside sources.
-Of most interest are the changes to the Executive Branch gift regulations that:

-- Prohibit Executive Branch employees from accepting alcoholic beverages under the exclusion for modest items of food and refreshment; - Clarify the method of calculating the market value of a ticket to an event when that ticket lacks a face value; - Require Executive Branch employees to obtain written authorization before accepting gifts of free attendance to widely-attended gatherings; - Provide guidance on whether a social media contact may qualify as a personal friend for purposes of the exception for gifts based on a personal relationship; and - Create a new exception permitting employees to accept gifts of informational materials.
+NEWSLETTER OGE Amends the Executive Branch Gift Regulations February 2017 Government Contracts Issue Update Effective January 1, 2017, there are noteworthy changes to the portions of the Standards of Ethical Conduct for Executive Branch Employees that govern the solicitation and acceptance of gifts from outside sources.
+Of most interest are the changes to the executive branch gift regulations that: - Prohibit executive branch employees from accepting alcoholic beverages under the exclusion for modest items of food and refreshment; - Clarify the method of calculating the market value of a ticket to an event when that ticket lacks a face value; - Require executive branch employees to obtain written authorization before accepting gifts of free attendance to widely-attended gatherings; - Provide guidance on whether a social media contact may qualify as a personal friend for purposes of the exception for gifts based on a personal relationship; and - Create a new exception permitting employees to accept gifts of informational materials.

-Under a long-standing exclusion to the definition of what constitutes a "gift" under the Executive Branch Standards of Conduct, Executive Branch employees have been permitted to accept "modest items of food and refreshment, such as soft drinks, coffee, and donuts, offered other than as part of a meal."
-The Executive Branch Office of Government Ethics (OGE) has stated that it "has long treated alcoholic beverages as not being part of the class of modest refreshments covered by this exclusion."
-Reflecting this interpretation, the relevant provision has been amended to exclude from the
+Alcohol.
+Under a long-standing exclusion to the definition of what constitutes a "gift" under the executive branch Standards of Conduct, executive branch employees have been permitted to accept "modest items of food and refreshment, such as soft drinks, coffee and donuts, offered other than as part of a meal."
+The executive branch Office of Government Ethics (OGE) has stated that it "has long treated alcoholic beverages as not being part of the class of modest Authors

-Authors